Wet-bulb temperature

-The wet-bulb temperature (WBT) is the temperature read by a thermometer covered in water-soaked (water at ambient temperature) cloth (a wet-bulb thermometer) over which air is passed.
-At 100% relative humidity, the wet-bulb temperature is equal to the air temperature (dry-bulb temperature); at lower humidity the wet-bulb temperature is lower than dry-bulb temperature because of evaporative cooling.

-The wet-bulb temperature is defined as the temperature of a parcel of air cooled to saturation (100% relative humidity) by the evaporation of water into it, with the latent heat supplied by the parcel.
+The wet-bulb temperature is the lowest temperature that can be reached under current ambient conditions by the evaporation of water only.
+It is defined as the temperature of a parcel of air cooled to saturation (100% relative humidity) by the evaporation of water into it, with the latent heat supplied by the parcel.
 A wet-bulb thermometer indicates a temperature close to the true (thermodynamic) wet-bulb temperature.
-The wet-bulb temperature is the lowest temperature that can be reached under current ambient conditions by the evaporation of water only.